miyasatojp/freechannels/README.md

 <p>
 Around 300 channels (English, Hindi, Punjabi, Sports, Kids)
 <p>
-<small>If your wanting to restream these channels contact finetv@protonmail.com</small>
+If your wanting to restream these channels contact finetv@protonmail.com